The meteoric rise of this year’s Oscar frontrunner Teyana Taylor

 It was the latter talent that first had her rubbing shoulders with pop royalty.
 When Beyoncé was shooting the video for her single “Ring The Alarm” in New York in 2006, she decided she wanted to learn a then-viral Harlem dance routine known as the “Chicken Noodle Soup” and recruited 15-year-old Taylor to teach it to her.
 “I was one of the faces of the Chicken Noodle Soup,” Taylor explained on LeBron James’ podcast.
 “I got the call and I literally jumped up.
 I had my skateboard with me, and went in like: ‘Hey everybody!’
 [Beyoncé] was like: ‘She’s a star.’”

 Beyoncé saw Taylor’s rise coming.
-The pop icon urged her husband Jay-Z to cast the teenager as a dancer in his “Blue Magic” video in 2007, the same year Taylor signed a record deal with Pharrell Williams’s label Star Trak Entertainment.
-Pharrell also made an appearance at Taylor’s sixteenth birthday, an extravagant Harlem bash that saw her arrive inside an oversized Barbie box before leading an elaborate group dance routine.
+The pop icon urged her husband Jay-Z to cast the teenager as a dancer in his “Blue Magic” video in 2007, around the same time Taylor signed a record deal with Pharrell Williams’s label Star Trak Entertainment Pharrell also made an appearance at Taylor’s 16th birthday, an extravagant Harlem bash that saw her arrive inside an oversized Barbie box before leading an elaborate group dance routine.

 The party featured in an episode of MTV’s My Super Sweet 16, a reality show that became notorious for featuring spoilt rich kids complaining they hadn’t received as many ponies as they expected.
 Taylor’s episode, which was bankrolled by Pharrell’s label, was different.
 “I remember watching this episode as a kid,” one YouTube commenter recalled.
 “Teyana was one of the only kids to not be super bratty.”